Amollo1/NorthPeak-Retail-Profitability/docs/data_dictionary.md

 **Coverage:** 2023-01-01 through 2026-01-10 (1,106 rows).
 The range extends ~10 days past the
-analysis window's end (2025-12-31) solely so that `ship_date_key` values on late December orders have a valid row to reference — orders themselves are only ever placed within 2023-01-01 to 2025-12-31.
+analysis window's end (2025-12-31) solely so that `ship_date_key` values on late December orders have a valid row to reference, orders themselves are only ever placed within 2023-01-01 to 2025-12-31.

 ---